 Every milestone you reach within your blogging journey is an achievement and something worth celebrating.

-Do not ruin it by putting yourself down and not thinking your good enough, because someone else you've seen online is further head than you.
+Do not ruin it by putting yourself down and not thinking you’re good enough, because someone else you’ve seen online is further ahead than you.

 Those bloggers you see with the amazing looking blogs and lots of posts and products on there – they didn’t get there overnight, they worked hard and it probably took them years to get it to that stage, so look at them as inspiration and motivation to get there yourself, but don’t compare yourself, as you’re a beginner blogger just getting started!